-You won't go hungry in Richmond, whether it's from packing in the pies at the footy, brunching in a cosy cafe, Greek feasts, Vietnamese treats or pizza slices after a gig.
+You won't go hungry in Richmond, whether it's from packing in the pies at the footy, brunching in a cosy cafe, fine dining in a hatted restaurant, Vietnamese treats or pizza slices after a gig.

-Typically 'Melbourne' cafes like Demitri's Feast, Cheerio, Pillar of Salt, New York Tomato, Friends of Mine and Old Barber Shop Cafe ensure you're never far from a decent coffee.
+Cafes Pillar of Salt, Touchwood and Reunion and Co. ensure you're never far from a decent coffee.

 The arts end of Richmond

 A drink with mates in Richmond goes down better to the sounds of live music.
-Queue around the, er, corner to see international buzz bands, local stalwarts or heavyweights having an intimate moment at the Corner Hotel.
+See international buzz bands, local stalwarts or heavyweights at the Corner Hotel.